Ei3-kw/Grimalkin/README.md

 # Common design patterns used
    -  ## Adding a new observable object
         An observable object is an object that has a list of topics and whenever the player looks at the object the list of topics is added to a database.
 The database is used by other parts of the game like the targeted advertising
-        - add the new object 3d model to **Assets/Models**
+        - Add the new object 3d model to **Assets/Models**
-        - add the new object to the scene
+        - Add the new object to the scene
-        - position the object in the scene
+        - Position the object in the scene
-        - add an observable_object component to it by using the inspector on the left
+        - Add an observable_object component to it by using the inspector on the left
-        - add the topics related to the object under the info
+        - Add the topics related to the object under the info

   - ## Creating a new script
-     - open the project in unity
+     - Open the project in unity
-     - navigate to **Assets/Scripts_** in unity
+     - Navigate to **Assets/Scripts_** in unity
-       - if the new script runs throughout the game it should be created at **Assets/Scripts/player**
+       - If the new script runs throughout the game it should be created at **Assets/Scripts/player**
-       -  if the script is for an interaction it should be created at **Assets/Scripts/objects_interactions**
+       -  If the script is for an interaction it should be created at **Assets/Scripts/objects_interactions**
-       -  if it UI UI-related it should be created at **Assets/Scripts/UI**
+       -  If it UI UI-related it should be created at **Assets/Scripts/UI**
-       -  otherwise, it should be created at **Assets/Scripts/objects_misc**
+       -  Otherwise, it should be created at **Assets/Scripts/objects_misc**
-     - write the script according to [Script structure ](#script-structure)
+     - Write the script according to [Script structure ](#script-structure)
-     - follow the [Security](#security) structure if the script is using user data and update the README
+     - Follow the [Security](#security) structure if the script is using user data and update the README
-     - add the script to the relevant objects
+     - Add the script to the relevant objects by attaching it within the Unity editor (for more info see the [Unity Script Documentation](https://docs.unity3d.com/Manual/CreatingAndUsingScripts.html))

 # Getting started examples
-this section is to help people get the project running and run through some example to get more familiar with editing the project and adding to it.
+This section is to help people get the project running and run through some example to get more familiar with editing the project and adding to it.

 Prior basic knowledge of unity will be helpful but not necessary.
 Going through [Unity getting started](https://unity.com/learn/get-started) will help.
 Each unity

+## Adding an observable object
+This example will run through how to add an observable object to the scene.
+For this simple example we will just be adding a cube, but it can be any object you would like.

 1. Start by following the [Run self-compiled version](#run-self-compiled-version) instructions, once you have it running you can move to the next step.
-2. The next step to get more familiar with code base, is adding an observable cube with the topic "cube", by following the next steps.
-A cube can be added to the scene by right-clicking on the hierarchy, and you will find Cube under 3D Object.
+2. We will now add our 'observable cube', a cube can be added to the scene by right-clicking on the hierarchy, and you will find Cube under 3D Object.
 3. To test that the cube is working as intended, will create a new script to fetch the current observation and see if it contains a cube.
 You will need to follow the [Creating a new script](#creating-a-new-script) instructions and modify the new script to match the following.

         // the player_observer class is in charge of